BioGRID/BioGRID-Annotation/README.md

 + Run: **python POMBASE_parseGenes.py** - This will process the Pombase file and match our _gene_ table with the current official symbol and descriptions for genes.

 + Run: **python CGD_fixAnnotation.py** - This will process the CGD file and fix some problems with the ENTREZ GENE version.
 Specifically, some duplicate entries and non-common place systematic names.
+This script will likely require modification due to regular changes to file formatting and processes at both CGD and NCBI.

 #### Process UNIPROTKB